Asian shares slip despite upbeat Japanese economic data

-JAPAN GDP: The economy expanded at a 1.9 percent annual pace in April-June, the government reported.
-Quarterly growth was 0.5 percent, following a 0.2 percent contraction in the first quarter of the year.
-The recovery was driven mainly by better-than-expected domestic demand, analysts said.
+JAPAN GDP: The economy expanded at a 1.9 percent annual pace in April-June, rebounding from a 0.6 percent contraction in the previous quarter, the government reported.
+Quarterly growth in the gross domestic product of the world's third largest economy was 0.5 percent.
+The recovery was driven mainly by better-than-expected domestic demand, while trade exerted a slight drag on growth, analysts said.

 ANALYST VIEWPOINT: "While GDP started expanding again in the second quarter, growth isn't as vigorous as last year.
 With the economy running into capacity constraints, we think that activity will remain sluggish for now," Marcel Thieliant of Capital Economics said in a commentary.